top of page

 12. The images are gilded with 23 Karat gold

-13. The images are drawn through the gold to create the contour and texture of the image
+13. The images are drawn through the gold to create contour and texture

 14. The images are arranged on the fiberglass screen